 What is the selection criteria?
 The selection panel will review the application packages and score the applicants based on how well they meet the Executive Core Qualifications and support AAGEN's mission to promote, expand and support Asian American and Pacific Islander leadership in Government.

 How many participants will be selected?
-There will be up to 20 government participants and 4 non-government participants selected for this program.
+AAGEN will select up to twenty candidates for the class.

 When will selected participants be announced?
-Selected participants will be notified in mid to late March 2017.
+Selected participants will be notified in March/April 2023.

 How long is the program?
-This is a year long program that will start in April and end in April of the following year.
+This is a yearlong program that will start in April and end in May of the following year.

 Where will the program be located?
-We anticipate that the program training and networking sessions will be conducted in the Washington, DC area so no travel should be necessary if you are based in the DC area.
+We anticipate that the program training and networking sessions will be conducted in the Washington, DC area.

 Is a detail required as a part of the program?
 No. However, if a detail opportunity presents itself during the course of the program that is a good match for a participating candidate, the candidate will have the option of taking the detail.
 The detail must be approved by the participant's supervisor/agency.

 What will the training topics include?
-The training will include such topics as Personal Branding, Taking Risks, SES ECQs, Communications, Political Mapping, Building Trust, and Mock Interviews.
+The training will include such topics as SES Resume Writing, Executive Core Qualifications (ECQs), Leadership Coaching, Human Capital Management, Diversity, Equity, Inclusion, and Accessibility (DEIA), Performance Leadership, SES Panel Discussion and Mock Interviews.

 Will the candidate still need to compete for a SES position after they complete this program?
 Yes, to be selected for a SES position, the candidate will still need to compete and have their application approved by a SES QRB (Qualification Review Board).